 Illness or injury

-If you get ill and visit the doctor or hospital during your trip contact a member of our team as soon as possible on either your lead boat, the base.
-If you need to make a claim for curtailment due to illness, ask the base manager for assistance and contact your insurer’s emergency medical service immediately.
+If you are taken ill and visit the doctor or hospital during your trip contact a member of Sunsail staff as soon as possible on either a lead boat or at a Sunsail base.

 Swim Safe